Skip to content

 atl learnings peek --channel learning --json

-Each item is {id, channel, payload, enqueued_at}.
-The payload is free text — the marker body that was captured.
+Each item is {id, channel, payload, enqueued_at} — now both agent-dropped markers and anything you just mined.
+The payload is free text.
 If the list is empty, report "nothing to drain" and stop.

-2. Route each item by the shape of its payload
+4. Route each kept item by the shape of its payload

 The v2 marker carries no topic/kind metadata — you infer the destination from the payload, and derive a kebab-case topic from the content (one concept: auth-refresh, redis-ttl).